View Mildred Bennett's Obituary on https://thebrunswicknews.com/ and share memories

 Mildred Bennett

-Mildred C. Boyd Bennett, 105, of Brunswick, died Friday at Hospice of the Golden Isles, in Brunswick.
+Mildred C. Boyd Bennett, age 105, of Brunswick, Ga., passed away Friday, April 19, 2019, at the Hospice of the Golden Isles in Brunswick.

+Mrs. Bennett was a lifelong native of Brunswick, Ga., born July 23, 1913 to the late Henry and Minnie Boyd.
+Mrs. Bennett was a homemaker and attended the Sterling Church of God.

+She enjoyed spending time with her family.
+Mrs. Bennett spent 44 years eating out on Saturday's with her daughters Mary Ann, and Sara.
+She leaves many fond memories that will be cherished by all.

-The funeral service will be held at 2 p.m., Monday in the chapel of Edo Miller and Sons Funeral Home.
+A funeral service will be conducted at 2 p.m.
+Monday, April 22, 2019, in the chapel of Edo Miller and Sons Funeral Home, with Rev. Chris Boyd officiating.
+Entombment will follow the service in Palmetto Cemetery 3412 Ross Rd., in Brunswick.

+Serving active pallbearers will be James Miller, Lonnie Miller, George Miller, William "Bill" Bennett, Tommy Jones and Jerry Austin.
+Arrangements are entrusted to Edo Miller and Sons Funeral in Brunswick, www.edomillerandsons.com.